 Impact Evaluation of Women for Women International’s Economic and Social Empowerment Program in the Democratic Republic of Congo

-Women for Women International has been implementing its Signature Program in North and South Kivu provinces in the Democratic Republic of Congo (DRC) since 2004.
+Women for Women International has been implementing the Stronger Women, Stronger Nations Program in North and South Kivu provinces in the Democratic Republic of Congo (DRC) since 2004.
 In collaboration with researchers at the University of Washington, University of Texas at Austin, Women for Women International conducted a 24-month randomized control trial (RCT) in four communities in South Kivu, DRC from 2017 to 2019.
 The study measured the impacts of the 12-month social and economic empowerment program on women’s livelihoods, savings and assets, social empowerment, well-being, and social assets a year after program completion.
 Researchers also examined the potential additional impact on women participants of having a male household member join a concurrent Men’s Engagement Program (MEP).

 The research showed that women’s participation in the Signature Program led to significant gains in gross earnings, use of savings and average amount of savings, access to credit, and assets, one year after program completion.
 Compared to women in the control group, graduates of the program increased participation in household decision-making, reported higher feelings of control of their lives, diversified household diets, had lower rates of anxiety, and increased social inclusion and support networks.